 Mollie Cullinane is an award-winning attorney who works with nonprofits of all sizes, from emerging local charities to international foundations.
 She is a Texas Super Lawyer – Nonprofit Law (Thomson Reuters, 2012 – 2014), featured author on non profit topics, and professor.

 Mollie’s work focuses on setting up and managing strong and legally compliant nonprofits that have solid bases for long-term success.
 She provides risk management and offers practical solutions for sound governance.
-She help nonprofits, foundations, religious organizations, and social enterprises throughout the United States who seek to create positive change.
+She helps nonprofits, foundations, religious organizations, and social enterprises throughout the United States who seek to create positive change.

 Mollie serves as a professor at Texas Lutheran University, teaching “Social Entrepreneurship.”
 She also regularly speaks to nonprofit organizations about legal issues for nonprofits.